LumoSQL/not-forking/doc/not-forking.md

 specified will apply to all rather than just the name immediately following them.

+The program will refuse to overwrite the output directory if it cannot determine that it has been created by a previous run and that files have not been modified since; in this case, delete the output directory completely, or rename it to something else, and run the program again.
+There is currently no option to override this safety feature.

 The tool looks for a configuration file located at `$HOME/.config/LumoSQL/not-fork.conf` to read defaults; if the file exists and is readable, any non-comment, non-empty lines are processed before